 Making your own broth is a really simple exercise.
 You can cook up a big batch, portion it and keep it on hand in the freezer to use as and when you need it.
 The secret to getting the best out of your bones is time.
 If you’ve ever made a slightly disappointing, insipid stock, it’s possible you rushed it.
 We reckon a good 12, if not 24 hours, is the way to go.
-That’s why sitting your stock pot in a very low oven or using a slow cooker are great ways to go about the process – you can just toss in the ingredients and go about your work as the broth goes about its.
+That’s why sitting your stock pot in a very low oven or using a slow cooker are great ways to go about the process – you can just toss in the ingredients and go about your work as the broth gets down to business.

 For the absolutely simplest broth with no adulteration, cover your bones with water, bring to a gentle boil then simmer, simmer and simmer some more.
 Chicken is the most neutrally flavoured so is most versatile for use in lots of styles of cooking.
 We love the hearty and distinctive tang of lamb or the old-fashioned feel-good factor of beef and venison.

-To ensure greater depth of flavour, you can roast your bones in a medium oven for an hour before simmering – this adds a savoury caramelised note.
+To ensure a greater depth of flavour, you can roast your bones in a medium oven for an hour before simmering – this adds a savoury caramelised note.
 To create a more complex broth, add root veg (onion, leeks and carrot are the faves; experiment with fennel and garlic for some real punch) or woody herbs.
 Go easy with the seasoning, though.
 You can add that later if you need to and an additive-free broth is a good place to start.

 Taking it Easy